SysKitTeam/docs-point/configuration/power-platform.md

 * [For details on how to enable Power BI data collection, take a look at this article.](../configuration/enable-powerBI-data-collection.md)

-## Enable Power Apps and Power Automate Data Collection

 Once the permissions are granted, you can see the **Status** in the Settings change to **Collecting Data** with a **green** checkbox next to it.

 If the box is unchecked, the Status shows the 'Please Enable Data Collection Above to Continue' warning message.

-Once this is enabled, you can find the Power Platform reports in the Report Center.
+Once this is enabled, the first Power Platform data sync starts.
+When completed, summary data will show on the Power Platform dashboard tile.
+From there, you can drill to open specific reports, which provide more details about selected Power Platform resources.
 For more details, [take a look at the Power Platform reports article](../reporting/power-platform-reports.md)

 {% hint style="information" %}